 the audit of those records in accordance with Australian Auditing Standards if requested by the University of Melbourne.

-The Sub-contractor must provide the University of Melbourne with copies of any records created under clause 14.2 within ten (10) Business Days of receiving a written request made during or within the seven (7) years after the NeCTAR Project Completion Date.
+The Sub-contractor must provide the University of Melbourne with copies of any records created under clause 14.2 within ten (10) Business Days of receiving a reasonable written request made during or within the seven (7) years after the NeCTAR Project Completion Date.

 Subject to the Sub-contractor’s obligations under clause 16, the records referred to in clause 14.2 must be retained for seven (7) years after the NeCTAR Project Completion Date.